 N/A |

-6. Responsible | User | Not displayed in ADM, is associated as responsible of the asset in cmdb (Personal Computer or server) |
+6. Responsible | User | Is associated as responsible of the asset in cmdb (Personal Computer or server) |

 N/A |